 How do you make sure that your guests have the best experience possible?

 The short version is ensuring we stick to making sure that the key factors of our success are consistent and up to the standards we want.
 Our nightly social events of course, cleanliness, the information we provide each guest upon check-in, etc. While a hostel is a very relaxed atmosphere for the guests there are strict systems in place behind the scenes that make the difference between a great hostel and a mediocre one.

 What do you do at work that you enjoy so much you actually lose track of time?

 That would have to be spending time with the guests.
-This part of work, while not actually labor intensive, may be the most important part.
+This part of work, while not actually labour intensive, may be the most important part.
 Chatting with your guests and getting to know them.
 Making sure that people from all over the world can instantly feel at home and at ease.
 Talking with them about their travels, learning from them, and making suggestions for their travels in New Orleans and elsewhere.
 I have made friends for life during my time operating this business.

 How do you motivate your team?

 We are constantly in communication with our team and also have weekly team meetings.
-I find myself giving the same ‘speeches’ over and over, trying to impart on them how amazing I feel knowing that we have made someone’s experience in New Orleans a favorite of their entire trip.
+I find myself giving the same ‘speeches’ over and over, trying to impart on them how amazing I feel knowing that we have made someone’s experience in New Orleans a favourite of their entire trip.
 I want them to feel proud that they, as fellow travelers, can help another traveler and have such an impact on them giving them great memories literally for life.

 Do you have any favourite hostel story to share?

 It wouldn’t be just one particular story.
-To me it goes back to the pride I mentioned above.
-I am constantly amazed how almost daily guests will stop me and tell me how much they loved their experience here and how Auberge NOLA was one of the best hostel experiences they have ever had.
+To me, it goes back to the pride I mentioned above.
+I am constantly amazed at how almost daily guests will stop me and tell me how much they loved their experience here and how Auberge NOLA was one of the best hostel experiences they have ever had.
 It really never gets old and always makes me smile.